Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create a new RDS instance from the snapshot of the original RDS instance if a failure occurs.
 - [ ] Keep a separate RDS database running and switch the endpoint in the web application if a failure occurs.
 - [x] Modify the RDS instance to be a Multi-AZ deployment.

+### Development teams are maintaining several workloads on AWS.
+Company management is concerned about rising costs and wants the SysOps Administrator to configure alerts so teams are notified when spending approaches preset limits.
+Which AWS service will satisfy these requirements?

+- [x] AWS Budgets.
+- [ ] AWS Cost Explorer.
+- [ ] AWS Trusted Advisor.
+- [ ] AWS Cost and Usage report.